 Remus snorted too, much louder than the students had.

 Remus shook his head in disbelief.
 "Even hundreds of Dementors couldn't stop Sirius when he thought Harry was in danger from Pettigrew and he was without a wand or single ally then," Remus paused as he paled suddenly.
-"Good Merlin, if he had truly wanted to harm Harry like everyone thought he did two years ago he could have simply barged in, killed everyone on the spot moments after arriving and you would have all been powerless to stop him as you have been now.
-Harry would have been dead ten times over along with everyone present in this hall right now if he had truly been a Death Eater like so many thought."
+"Good Merlin, if he had truly wanted to harm Harry like everyone thought he did two years ago, he could have simply barged in, killed everyone on the spot moments after arriving and you would have all been as powerless to stop him as you've been now.
+Harry would have been dead ten times over along with everyone else present in this hall right now if he truly had been a Death Eater like so many thought."

-"Not to mention that we have been training Harry in what he needs to know all summer and will continue to do so every opportunity we get.
-He is very capable of defending himself too when the need arrives.
-He is not a weak little wizard that you can bend to your will Albus.
+"Not to mention that we have been training Harry in what he needs to know all summer and will continue to do so at every opportunity we get.
+He is very capable of defending himself, too, when the need arrives.
+He is not a weak little wizard that you can bent to your will, Albus.
 Nor will I allow him to ever become one," Sirius stood tall in front of the staff table as he stared at Dumbledore, who shrank a little under his fierce gaze.

 "If I hadn't found out about that bloody Quill...I wonder.
-Would you have taken action at all to ensure the safety of my godson and all the other students?
-Or would it have taken a disaster for you to finally get your ass into action?"
+Would you have taken action at all to ensure the safety of my godson and the other students?
+Or would it have taken a disaster for you to finally get your lazy ass into action?"

 "More a repeat of what happened last summer."
 Remus added calmly and Dumbledore's already pale expression paled even further as he clearly remembered the same thing Harry did.

-"Is that how you found out about the Blood Quill?"
-He couldn't stop the question from tumbling out.
+"Is that how you found out about the Blood Quill?" he couldn't stop the question from tumbling out.

-"New House elf?"
+"New house-elf?"
 Harry asked confused.
 "What happened to Kreacher?"

-"He is still around.
+"He's still around unfortunately.
 But this little fellow came by, concerned for your safety and disturbed by Dumbledore's lack of action.
-He had promised you years ago to never try to save your life again he didn't know what else to do than to come to someone you trusted."
+He had promised you years ago to never again try to save your life so he didn't know what else to do that to come to someone you trusted."

-"You took him on as our house elf?"
+"You took him on as our house-elf?"

 Sirius turned back to Dumbledore.

 "The same goes for you.
-Although I am grateful that you kept Harry safe these last three years despite the mutual feelings between us all, I will not tolerate your behavior toward him.
-Harry is not James despite how what you might believe.
-He has had no part in any hatred between the Marauders and you and doesn't deserve to be treated as such.
-Treat him any differently than you would any other student, same with his friends and you will bear the consequences.
-And for your sake I will remind you, I do not need the Cruciatus Curse to inflict pain upon those I dislike as you should well remember."
+Although I am grateful that you kept Harry safe when you could have abandoned him, I will not tolerate your behaviour towards him.
+Harry is not James despite what you might believe.
+He has no part in any hatred that took place between the Marauders and you and doesn't deserve to be punished for his father's actions.
+Treat him any different that you would any other student, the same with his friends and you will bear the consequences.
+And for your sake I will remind you, I do not need the Cruciatus Curse to inflict pain upon those I dislike, as you should remember."